OBTAINING a NEW ZEALAND DRIVERS LICENCE

 Stage 1 takes about 10 minutes.
 It has some basic driving elements in lighter traffic as well as either the reverse parallel park or 3 point turn.
 The testing officer will check that you're able to drive well enough to progress to the 2nd stage.

 Stage 2 takes about 35 minutes.
 The aim is for the testing officer to determine if you display the appropriate safe driving skills in a range of intersections, driving task, roads and in medium to heavy traffic.
-The testing officer will ask you to perform a range of maneuvres including turning right across traffic, changing lanes, merging into traffic and negiotating roundabouts etc. Throughout the entire test, the testing officer will be assessing your ability to make safe decision, observe other road users, apply the road rules and handle your car.
+The testing officer will ask you to perform a range of maneuvres including turning right across traffic, changing lanes, entering flush medians, performing U-turns, merging into traffic and negiotating roundabouts or traffic lights etc. Throughout the test, the testing officer will be assessing your ability to make safe decisions, choose safe traffic gaps, observe other road users, apply the road rules and handle your car.

 To know whether you are ready to take your restricted licence test we recommend that you have a full driving assessment from a professional and approved driving instructor.
 This will determine if you have the skills and knowledge to pass the practical driving test and will also help you adjust or lose any bad driving habits.
 Contact us to book your driving assessment and any necessary driving lessons before taking your restricted driving test.
-Typically to help them pass their test, young drivers require help from a driving instructor with observation (scanning, mirror use and head checks) and driving manoeurvres such as correct lane use, three point turns or reverse parallel parking.
+Typically to help them pass their test, young drivers require a number of driving lessons (can be 2-10) to help with observation (scanning, mirror use and head checks) and driving manoeurvres such as correct lane use, three point turns or reverse parallel parking.
 Others will require further instruction on a broader range of skills and maneurvres such as entering flush medians, speed control, following distance (obeying 2 and 4 second rules) gap selection (taking the first available safe gap and rejecting unsafe gaps), signalling for a minimum of three seconds and signalling correctly at roundabouts.
 For further information check out http://www.nzta.govt.nz/restricted-licence/

 FULL LICENCE